dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

-  should return a dictionary in a JSON string containing the latest heart rate, as an integer, for the specified patient, whether this patient is currently tachycardic based on this most recently posted heart rate, and the a string containing the date and time of this most recent heart rate formatted as shown in the example below.
+  should return a dictionary in a JSON string containing the latest heart rate, as an integer, for the specified patient, whether this patient is currently tachycardic based on this most recently posted heart rate, and a string containing the date and time of this most recent heart rate formatted as shown in the example below.
   The return dictionary/JSON string should look like:
   ```